 From the BLS: Job Openings and Labor Turnover Summary

-The number of job openings was little changed at 7.2 million on the last business day of July, the U.S. Bureau of Labor Statistics reported today.
-Over the month, hires edged up to 6.0 million and separations increased to 5.8 million.
-Within separations, the quits rate and the layoffs and discharges rate were little changed at 2.4 percent and 1.2 percent, respectively. …
+The number of job openings was little changed at 7.1 million on the last business day of August, the U.S. Bureau of Labor Statistics reported today.
+Over the month, hires edged down to 5.8 million and separations were little changed at 5.6 million.
+Within separations, the quits rate was little changed at 2.3 percent, and the layoffs and discharges rate was unchanged at 1.2 percent. …

 The following graph shows job openings (yellow line), hires (dark blue), Layoff, Discharges and other (red column), and Quits (light blue column) from the JOLTS.

 This series started in December 2000.